lostadi/Ostadix-lang/README.md

 ### Prerequisites

-O-lang backends call out to real language runtimes, so you need **Python 3** installed for any `.O` program that uses `python^(...)_python` blocks (which is most of the examples).
+Olang backends call out to real language runtimes, so you need **Python 3** installed for any `.O` program that uses `python^(...)_python` blocks (which is most of the examples).
 Beyond that, the build requirements depend on which edition you want.